PoisotLab/ms_network_prediction/reviews.md

 > manuscript (ca. line 30) as well as   expanding on how network type (uni-, bi-
 > k,) plays a role in the modelling process (ca. line 480)

-**Lines 318-340:** There are few other models that connect networks/their *structures to predict interactions within the networks/subset of nodes in *networks.
-They need to be sited here.

-> @gottacatchenall pls respond here RE #124

 **Lines 375-397:** this section could benefit from discussion of various types *of flow in networks, for instance there are few examples in the literature